 Have to pay a traffic ticket?
 Ramit Sethi (I Will Teach You To Be Rich) calls this his “stupidity fund” and actively prepares for things like this.

-The beauty is going into financial decisions already knowing what you can afford instead of guessing and hoping that the card isn’t declined.
+The beauty is going into financial decisions already knowing what you can afford instead of guessing and hoping that a merchant doesn’t decline your card.

 I know many, many people are in crushing debt, and breaking the paycheck-to-paycheck cycle feels impossible.
 There are several resources I’d like to recommend for you since I can’t speak from personal experience with debt.

 These people all have a lot to say about dealing with debt and budgeting.
 For example, Dave Ramsey has a very popular method of paying down debt called the “snowball” method.
-With it, you start by paying off your smallest debt and move up and up to build the momentum of success until all your debts are wiped out.
+With it, you start by paying off your smallest debt and move up and up to build the momentum of success until you wipe all your debts out.

-That method is really good for psychological reasons, even though it may cost more over the life of your debts because of interest.
+That method is fantastic for psychological reasons, even though it may cost more over the life of your debts because of interest.

 Ramit Sethi teaches what he calls “The Rich Life” and it doesn’t mean what you might think!
 It’s all about building wealth and automating your finances so you don’t have to worry about any of it.